interiordelight/src/projects-md/09-urban-sophistication.md

 ---
 The arrangement revolves around the conversation area, where the centerpiece is a low, comfortable sectional that can turn into a double bed at night.
 Light, almost ethereal shelves can hold a substantial collection of books, but are also a great, neutral background for displaying personal objects .
 The laptop desk doubles as a table, while the bar sits close to it on the balcony.

 The wall between the room and the kitchen received a large window that allows more natural light into the room and an interesting visual contact between the two spaces.
-Neutral colors complete the refined look, but the blue glass backsplash and the colorful mosaic like rug prevent it from being dull and lifeless.
+Neutral colours complete the refined look, but the blue glass backsplash and the colourful mosaic like rug prevent it from being dull and lifeless.

 :::pics
 ![Picture 01](jpg)